Precautionary Boil Orders

 How long does a precautionary boil order remain in effect?

 Should a MANDATORY boil order need to be issued, emergency notification methods would be implemented, including use of the City’s Naper Notify mass notification system.
-A red door envelope would be used in this instance.
+A red door envelope would be used in this instance, and a green tag would be used to notify residents when a boil order was lifted.
 A mandatory boil order has not been issued in Naperville since 1998.

 Where do I go for information if I’m a business and need help assessing next steps during a precautionary boil order?